simplicitesoftware/tomcat/README.md

 The default webapps have been removed, other changes are in the `conf` folder and 3 additional JARs have been included in the `lib` folder:

-- `simplicite-valves-x.y.z.jar` contains the optional valves that you can use along with some Simplicit&eacute; versions (&lt;= 5.1)
 - `mysql-connector-java-x.y.z-bin` the MySQL/MariaDB JDBC driver
 - `postgresql-x.y.z` the PostgreSQL JDBC driver